 In recent times, taxation law and policy has moved to the forefront of public debate.
 This course provides an overview of the Australian tax system including principles of income, deductions and offsets, investment and business entities, tax avoidance and tax administration.
 It also includes an introduction to capital gains tax (CGT), goods and services tax (GST), fringe benefits tax (FBT) and some key elements of international taxation.
 Students will acquire an advanced and integrated understanding of the key taxation rules and principles, and the ability to explain, critically evaluate and apply those rules and principles in order to determine the tax consequences flowing from factual situations encountered in practice.

 On successful completion of the course students will be able to:

 1. Demonstrate an thorough and contextual understanding of key taxation rules and principles.

 Topics in this course include the following:

 - Overview of the structure of the Australian taxation system and its underlying legal and policy framework;

 - General principles of assable income and statutory extensions, including capital gains tax;

 - General principles of allowable deductions, including certain specific statutory deductions;

 - Elements of International taxation, including residence, source and derivation;

 - Introduction to the concepts of tax avoidance and evasion and the common law and legislative approaches to dealing with tax avoidance.

-This course is only available to students enrolled in the Juris Doctor/Graduate Diploma in Legal Practice or Master of Laws programs.
+This course is only available to students enrolled in the Juris Doctor/ Graduate Diploma in Legal Practice, Master of Laws, or Bachelor of Laws (Honours) combined programs.